philmish/askrs/README.md

 To continue learning about rust and improve the code base I am thinking about the following upcoming changes:

 1. Imporve Output formatting, add a CLI flag for verbosity
+2. Implementing Inverse DNS Queries
-2. Refactoring data parsing for better performance
+3. Refactoring data parsing for better performance
-3. Implementing persisting / caching response data with files (i.e JSON) or with SQLite
+4. Implementing persisting / caching response data with files (i.e JSON) or with SQLite
-4. Taking a look into async Websockets with [tokio](https://tokio.rs/) to make multiple requests efficiently
+5. Taking a look into async Websockets with [tokio](https://tokio.rs/) to make multiple requests efficiently